Harder Hall

+In late 2022 former St. Petersburg City Council Member Robert G. Blackmon purchased the hotel for 4 million dollars.

 History

 Construction

 Vincent S. Hall acquired 2000 acres on Little Lake Jackson for construction of a resort to be part of the Biltmore Hotel chain.
 Hall, who was also involved in the Miami Biltmore Hotel, partnered with Lewis Harder to make the plan a reality.
 Billed as "the Coral Gables of Central Florida", the resort was designed in the Spanish Colonial Revival Style architecture popular during the period and contained 200 rooms, with a length of 630 feet and a height of 160 feet.
 It had approximately 50000 sqft square feet of rooms and halls, 35000 sqft of public areas including a mezzanine lobby.
 The 4200 sqft great room and banquet room both had 22 ft ceilings with large french doors that overlook the lake.

 "Harder Hall" was named for its developers, Lewis F. Harder and Vincent Hall, both of West Palm Beach.
 Construction of the resort began in 1925, prior to the end of the Florida land boom of the 1920s.
 The firm responsible for the construction of the building, Schultze and Weaver, were also responsible for the Biltmore Hotel in Coral Gables, Florida.
 In 1927, before opening, Harder and Hall went bankrupt on the project; it was then purchased by a group including US Congressman Edgar Raymond Kiess, with Vincent Hall returning as resident manager.
 On January 21, 1928, the classic Spanish Style hotel and golf resort opened on the shore of Little Lake Jackson.